-- 1. 50% reduction of the EU import levies on egg and egg products, as a possible result of a new multilateral (WTO) agreement or bilateral agreement. - 10% lower exchange rates of the US dollar, Argentine peso, Ukrainian hryvnia and Indian rupee.
-The average exchange rate in 2015 was used to convert the production costs of all countries to euros.
+- 1. 50% reduction of the EU import levies on egg and egg products, as a possible result of a new multilateral (WTO) agreement or bilateral agreement. - 2.
+10% lower exchange rates of the US dollar, Argentine peso, Ukrainian hryvnia and Indian rupee.
+The average exchange rate in 2017 was used to convert the production costs of all countries to euros.
 In Appendix 1 the development of the exchange rate of some non-EU countries is given.
-The graph in Appendix 1 illustrates that a 10% lower exchange rate is a realistic scenario; - 3.
+The graph in Appendix 1 illustrates that a 10% lower exchange rate is a realistic scenario. - 3.
 A combination of 50% lower import levies and a 10% lower exchange rate of the third countries' currencies. - 4.
 A combination of no import levies and a 10% lower exchange rate of the third countries' currencies.
 This is the 'worst-case' scenario.

-4.2 Shell eggs
+5.2 Shell eggs

-4.2.1 Basic situation
+5.2.1 Basic situation

-In order to form an idea of the transport costs from the major production area of a country to an EU market region, in this case Frankfurt am Main in Germany, the transport costs have been added to the production costs on the basis of a full truck load of shell eggs.
-For that purpose an offer price in Frankfurt am Main has been calculated, which is the total of production costs (farm level and processing), transportation costs and import levies.
-The results clearly indicate that it was not possible for the egg producers in the selected non-EU countries to compete in the supply of shell eggs to Germany in 2015.
-The horizontal line indicates the EU level of total costs, including the 3 eurocents/kg costs of transport to Frankfurt.
+In order to form an idea of the transport costs from the major production area of a country to an EU market region, in this case Frankfurt am Main in Germany, the transport costs have been added to the production costs on the basis of a full truckload of shell eggs.
+For that purpose, an offer price in Frankfurt am Main has been calculated, which is the total of production costs (farm level and processing), transportation costs and import levies.
+The results clearly indicate that it was not possible for the egg producers in the selected non-EU countries to compete in the supply of shell eggs to Germany in 2017.
+The horizontal line indicates the EU level of total costs, including the 3 eurocents/kg cost of transport to Frankfurt.
 Ukraine could be a threat for EU egg producers, but the current 30 eurocents/kg levy on imports means that it is not cost effective to export shell eggs to the EU market.
-Figure 4.1 also shows that imports from Indian and Argentine producers will not be competitive in a situation if there were to be no import levies, because of the high transport costs.
+Figure 5.1 also shows that imports from Indian and Argentine producers will not be competitive in a situation if there were to be no import levies, because of the high transport costs.

-Offer price of shell eggs (cage eggs) in Germany from EU average (enriched cages; horizontal line) and non-EU countries in eurocents per kilogram of egg (basic situation)
+Figure 5.1 Offer price of shell eggs (cage eggs) in Germany from EU average (enriched cages; horizontal line) and non-EU countries in eurocents per kilogram of egg (basic situation)

-Figure 4.2 shows that if shell eggs from barn systems produced in EU countries would have to compete on the world market, then eggs from Ukrainian producers would be competitive, even in a situation with import levies.
-However, this is not really the case, because barn eggs are sold on a specific market.
+Figure 5.2 shows that if shell eggs from barn and free range systems produced in EU countries would have to compete on the world market, then the offer price of eggs from Ukrainian producers would be close to the EU offer price, even in a situation with import levies.
+However, this is not really the case, because barn eggs and free range eggs are sold on a specific market.
 Therefore, this is not included in the scenarios.

-Offer price of shell eggs in Germany from EU average (barn eggs; horizontal line) and non-EU countries (cage eggs) in eurocents per kilogram of egg (basic situation)
+Figure 5.2 Offer price of shell eggs in Germany from EU average (barn eggs and free range eggs) and non-EU countries (cage eggs) in eurocents per kilogram of egg (basic situation)

-4.2.2 Scenario 1 - Lower EU import levies
+5.2.2 Scenario 1 - Lower EU import levies

 In the first scenario the impact of 50% lower levies on imports into the EU has been examined.
-As Figure 4.3 illustrates, in this scenario Ukraine would be the most competitive supplier of shell eggs to Frankfurt in 2015.
+As Figure 5.3 illustrates, in this scenario Ukraine would be the most competitive supplier of shell eggs to Frankfurt in 2017.
 The result of the lowering of the import levies is that Ukraine can almost compete on the EU market.
 In this scenario other non-EU countries would not be competitive on the EU market.

-Figure 4.3 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram of egg (scenario 1: 50% lower import levies)
+Figure 5.3 Offer price of shell eggs (cage eggs) in Germany from EU average (horizontal line) and non-EU countries in eurocents per kilogram of egg (scenario 1: 50% lower import levies)